 I won’t lie, as with most things I was totally skeptical at first so I didn’t invest much.
 But over the course of an entire year with a total investment of $700, I have made a return of $85 (That’s over 15%).

 Say you want to invest in clean energy.
 They have a stock option called “Go Green” with a variety of stocks from companies they project to grow.
 It’s that easy.
 They have a nice but manageable number of portfolios to choose from that vary from low to high risk.
 I chose mostly moderate and high risk stocks since I wasn’t investing a lot and it worked out well for me.

 I would not in any way recommend this as an alternative to a traditional retirement plan because after $10,000 or so the monthly fees start to eat away at your returns, but as a savings account this beats the socks off any bank out there.
 The fee is only $1 a month for accounts under $5,000, but above that it is .025% annually.
 You do the math because I’m too lazy.
 But anyway, you can always pull out your newly grown money and re-invest into an IRA or similar account once you hit a ceiling and start all over at zero with Stash!

-I am still stashing and have also opened up two custodial accounts for my kids.
-It’s an easy way to put a little money up for their future that I can’t access…Yea, I’m talking to you…the person who “saved” $300 last month, and then had to transfer it into checking this month to pay the light bill because you overdid it on Wendy’s again.
-(I’m totally talking about myself here.)
+Seriously though, it is an easy way to put a little money up for their future that I can’t access…Yea, I’m talking to you…the person who “saved” $300 last month, and then had to transfer it into checking this month to pay the light bill because you overdid it on Wendy’s again.

 Ready to turn all that loose change in your car into gold?
 Learn more HERE.